projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 the vCPU.
 This is because the post-work for port I/O reads need to update the general register eax of the vCPU, while the post-work for MMIO reads need further emulation of the trapped instruction.
-This is much more complex and may impact the performance of SOS.
+This is much more complex and may impact the performance of the Service VM.

 .. _io-structs-interfaces: